 CRRE offers a wide range of resources for educators, researchers, and policymakers who are seeking research on program effectiveness, including:

 - Evidence for ESSA – a free website that provides clear and authoritative Consumer Reports®—style information on programs that meet the ESSA evidence standards.

 - The Best Evidence Encyclopedia (BEE) – a website that provides comprehensive reviews of various types of K–12 education programs.

 - Best Evidence in Brief – a biweekly e-newsletter that offers a quick roundup of current education research and research-related news.

-- Robert Slavin’s Blog – a blog featuring commentary from CRRE Director Robert Slavin on educational policy, research, and innovation.
+- Robert Slavin’s Blog Archive – a blog archive featuring commentary from CRRE’s late Director Robert Slavin on educational policy, research, and innovation.